hydephp/develop/docs/digging-deeper/updating-hyde.md

 Depending on how you installed Hyde, there are a few different ways to update it.

 We have three methods documented here, one [using Git](#using-git) and two [manual options](#manual-update).

-The Git method works great, especially if you created your project by cloning the [hydephp/hyde](https://github.com/hydephp/hyde) repository, though you can use it with any project.
+The Git method is recommended as it is the easiest and safest way to update your project.

 Regardless of the method you use, make sure you follow the [post-update instructions](#post-update-instructions) at the end.